-Orthodontics: More than Just Appearance!
+Adult Orthodontics: More than Just Appearance!

 Oftentimes, when we think of braces, we think of straightening teeth.
-Orthodontic treatment can certainly create a beautiful smile – but it is so much more than that.
+Orthodontic treatments can certainly create a beautiful smile – but it is so much more than that.
 When teeth are in alignment, all other oral elements work together harmoniously for optimal health and function.
 If your teeth are crowded, crooked, or misaligned, bacteria can become trapped in hard-to-reach areas.
 This can ultimately lead to tooth decay and gum disease.
 Straight teeth and a balanced bite make brushing a flossing a breeze, helping you maintain healthy teeth and gums for a lifetime of benefits.

-Who is a Candidate for Adult Treatment?
+Who is a Candidate for Adult Orthodontics?

 Virtually anyone who is concerned about the health or aesthetics of their smile can qualify for orthodontic treatment.
 You must, however, be free from gum disease and tooth decay.
 Otherwise, bacteria and infection can compromise your progress.
 If any restorative work or gum treatments are required, they must be completed before you begin orthodontics.

 Our adult patients have enjoyed tremendous success with orthodontic treatment.
 Braces can address a variety of dental issues, including:

 - Overjet: This occurs when the upper front teeth protrude outward.